Wondering whether or not your organization needs a network assessment? The answer is always “YES”!

 Given the huge financial losses caused by cyber attacks these days, conducting regular network assessment and penetration testing is a very wise and cost-effective measure to avoid losing millions in damages, legal fees and fines.
 In fact, network assessment can also protect you from compliance breaches, which can lead to heavy fines.

-Top 5 Critical Network Vulnerabilities to Watch Out for
+Top 5 Critical Vulnerabilities to Watch Out

 There is no shortage of network security issues that can lead to some grave consequences for your organization.
-The VAPT team of Kratikal, a CERT-In-empanelled security auditor, has carried out network assessment and penetration testing for several companies worldwide.
-Here are the top 5 most critical network vulnerabilities found by Kratikal’s VAPT team.

-#1 Default Authentication
+Default Authentication

 Enabling default IDs and passwords on the devices connected to your network can be one of the most devastating network vulnerabilities for hackers to exploit to gain access to your network.
 While trying to breach your network, one of the first things an attacker checks is whether your network has enabled default authentication.

-Several websites list the default credentials for a wide range of devices including routers, phones, printers, servers, etc. Organizations often install devices without changing their administrator password, leaving them accessible to anyone on the network.
+Several websites list the default credentials for a wide range of devices, including routers, phones, printers, servers, etc. Organizations often install devices without changing their administrator password, leaving them accessible to anyone on the network.
 This can lead to huge data breaches with staggering financial and data losses.

 In May 2015, the electronic health records software firm called Medical Informatics Engineering (MIE) suffered a data breach that led to the compromise of 3.9 million Electronic Personal Health Information (ePHI) records.
 The hackers infiltrated the organization’s network remotely by using easily-guessed credentials.
-MIE had provided a customer with access to its network using two test accounts, both of which had identical and easy to guess usernames and passwords.
+MIE had provided a customer with access to its network using two test accounts, both of which had identical and easy-to-guess usernames and passwords.

-#2 Obsolete Software/Firmware
+Obsolete Software/Firmware

 When it comes to network vulnerabilities, outdated software and firmware can serve as the perfect point of attack for malicious actors.
-These outdated versions of various software are often riddled with vulnerabilities, which are patched through updates.

 Failure to update your software or firmware on time can expose your organization to the risk of potentially detrimental data breaches and cyber attacks.
 Neglecting to update outdated software or operating systems has led to several massive cyber attacks on organizations worldwide.

 The infamous Equifax data breach of 2017 took place when the company’s IT team ignored the instructions regarding the implementation of a software patch.
-Counted amongst the biggest data breaches of all times, this security incident led to the exposure of the sensitive personal information of around 146 million Americans
+Counted amongst the biggest data breaches of all times, this security incident led to the exposure of the sensitive personal information of around 146 million Americans.

-#3 EternalBlue
+EternalBlue

 EternalBlue exploits SMBv1 vulnerabilities afflicting the older versions of Microsoft operating systems to launch devastating ransomware attacks.
 It has cost several high-profile organizations billions of dollars.

 Maersk, the largest shipping firm in the world, lost $300 million to this exploit.
-Similarly, Merck Pharmaceuticals lost $870 million and the delivery company FedEx lost $400 million.
+Similarly, Merck Pharmaceuticals lost $870 million, and the delivery company FedEx lost $400 million.
 Around a million systems still use the vulnerable SMBv1 protocol, which makes them susceptible to vicious attacks and huge losses.

-#4 Arbitrary File Access
+Arbitrary File Access

 Arbitrary file access is a vulnerability that affects how Samba validates file paths presented by an SMB client.
-This vulnerability allows a user to bypass Samba access restrictions while accessing files by using a specially crafted file path
+This vulnerability allows a user to bypass Samba access restrictions while accessing files by using a specially crafted file path.

 Malicious actors can exploit this vulnerability to retrieve files outside a valid share path.
 An attacker can send a file operation request with a crafted pathname to a target Samba server to gain access to files outside the specified share directory tree.

 Effective exploitation of this vulnerability enables attackers to remotely bypass the predetermined share restrictions to gain read, write, and list access to catalogs and records under the client’s privileges.
-In the cases where a public share is accessible, even unauthenticated attackers can launch the assault.
+In the cases where a public share is accessible, even unauthenticated attackers can launch the attack.

 This vulnerability puts your confidential files and other sensitive data at risk.
 The failure to detect and rectify this vulnerability at once can put your company in danger of devastating data leaks and breaches.

-#5 Use of Type 7 Encryption
+Use of Type 7 Encryption

 While encryption is a necessary practice to ensure data security, choosing the right type of encryptions is just as important.
 Using Type 7 encryption can prove to be a huge flaw in your network security model.

-Type 7 encryption is not a hash but reversible and weak encryption that aims to protect against shoulder-surfing or prevent an intruder from knowing the password just by looking at the configuration.
+Type 7 encryption is not a hash but a reversible and weak encryption that aims to protect against shoulder-surfing or prevent an intruder from knowing the password just by looking at the configuration.

 With so many network vulnerabilities and security issues threatening to undo all your hard work, the only sensible move is to stay proactive and eliminate these weaknesses as soon as possible.